Module 5: Preventing corruption in project procurement

 checking for prices which materially exceed market

-identifying prices which are unusually close to the confidential estimate
+identifying prices which are unusually close to the procuring organisation’s confidential estimate

 internet searches of the bidders to check for rumours of cartels.

-The person undertaking the monitoring reports any suspicious findings to the board of the project owner.
+The person undertaking the monitoring should report any suspicious findings to the board of the procuring organisation.

 In the case of public sector contracts, the monitoring should ideally be undertaken by a reputable and suitably qualified independent third party who in addition to the above requirements: